National Parks of the Tweed Volcano Region

 Lyre Bird Walk

-For those less inclined to attempt the climb, the Lyre Bird Walk is a 500 metre stroll from the parking area to an elevated viewing platform looking out over the rainforest and Breakfast Creek.
+The Lyre Bird Walk is a 500 metre stroll from the parking area across Breakfast Creek, to an elevated viewing platform looking out over the rainforest.
 Picnic tables offer a pleasant place to enjoy a sandwich while taking in the sights and sounds of the rainforest.

 Wollumbin (Mount Warning) summit track and Aboriginal Place remains closed (details above).